 Additionally, a whistleblower from a Clark County post office said that the process for collecting returned sample ballots had changed two weeks into early voting and bins of sample ballots simply “disappeared.”
-Sample ballot are the golden ticket in Nevada, whereby a sample ballot can be used at the polls for voter verification.
+Sample ballots are the golden ticket to voting in Nevada, whereby a sample ballot can be used at the polls for voter verification.
 In our interview, which was included in the investigative report, the whistleblower indicated that three other postal workers were willing to come forward.
 To our knowledge, none of these postal workers were interviewed by a FBI agent.

 According to Lenny Davis, he doesn’t believe the FBI ever opened an investigation into Assembly District 15, and Registrar Joe Gloria of the Clark County Election Department dismissed our evidence as old evidence.

 But what good is any evidence if the Secretary of State, the DMV, or Clark County Elections Department cannot verify the citizenship of registered voters?

 When the Nevada Secretary of State, Barbara Cegasvsky, announced she would seek reelection in 2018, she highlighted the need to work with state and local officials to ensure the integrity of Nevada’s elections.
 Last April, Cegavske announced she had evidence of 21 green card holders who illegally registered to vote at the DMV, yet she could only confirm that three of those green card holders had voted in the 2016 election.
 She blamed the DMV and cited their registration procedures which led to these non-citizens voting.
 However, due to a Memorandum of Understanding, the DMV cannot verify the citizenship of registered voters and is required to turn over any “suspicious” registrations to the Clark County Election Department for verification.